Jimmy Webb: Early life

 During the late 1950s, Webb began applying his creativity to the music he was playing at his father's church, frequently improvising and rearranging the hymns.
 He began to write religious songs at this time, but his musical direction was soon influenced by the new music being played on the radio, including the music of Elvis Presley.
-In 1961, at the age of 14, he bought his first record, "Turn Around, Look at Me" by Glen Campbell.
-Webb was drawn to the singer's distinctive voice.
+In 1961, at the age of 14, he bought his first record, "Turn Around, Look at Me", by Glen Campbell.
+Webb said he was drawn to the singer's distinctive voice and they became friends a few years later.

 In 1964, Webb and his family moved to Southern California, where he attended San Bernardino Valley College, studying music.
-Following the death of his mother in 1965, his father made plans to return to Oklahoma.
+During this time, he lived in Colton, with his family.
+Following the death of his mother, Sylvia, in 1964, his father made plans to return to Oklahoma.
 Webb decided to stay in California to continue his music studies and to pursue a career as a songwriter in Los Angeles.
-Webb would later recall his father warning him about his musical aspirations, saying, "This songwriting thing is going to break your heart."
-Seeing that his son was determined, however, he gave him $40, saying, "It's not much, but it's all I have."
+He would later recall his father warning him about his musical aspirations, saying that "This songwriting thing is going to break your heart."
+Seeing that his son was determined, however, he gave him $40, saying "It's not much, but it's all I have."

 Career

 Early success, 1965–1969

 After transcribing other people's music for a small music publisher in Hollywood, Webb was signed to a songwriting contract with Jobete Music, the publishing arm of Motown Records.
 The first commercial recording of a Jimmy Webb song was "My Christmas Tree" by The Supremes, which appeared on their 1965 Merry Christmas album.
 The following year, Webb met singer and producer Johnny Rivers, who signed him to a publishing deal and recorded his song "By the Time I Get to Phoenix" on his 1966 album Changes.

-In 1967, Rivers released Rewind, an album featuring seven Jimmy Webb songs, including "Do What You Gotta Do" and "Tunesmith", a song also recorded that year by Vikki Carr for her album It Must Be Him.
+In 1967, Rivers released Rewind, an album featuring seven Webb songs, including "Do What You Gotta Do" and "Tunesmith", a song also recorded that year by Vikki Carr for her album It Must Be Him.
 That same year, Rivers turned to Webb for material for a new group Rivers was producing called the 5th Dimension.
 Webb contributed five songs to their debut album, Up, Up and Away, including the title track, which was released as a single in May 1967 and reached the Top Ten.
 The group's follow-up album, The Magic Garden, was also released in 1967 and featured eleven additional Webb songs, including "Worst That Could Happen".

 In November 1967, Glen Campbell released his version of "By the Time I Get to Phoenix", which reached number 26.
-At the 1968 Grammy Awards, held in February 1968, "Up, Up and Away" was named Record of the Year (1967) and Song of the Year (1967).
+At the 1968 Grammy Awards, "Up, Up and Away" was named Record of the Year (1967) and Song of the Year (1967).
 "Up, Up and Away" and "By the Time I Get to Phoenix" received eight Grammy Awards between them.